 Long Key takes part in National Moth Week with three programs

-WHAT: Long Key Natural Area & Nature Center in Davie, in conjunction with the Broward County Butterfly Chapter and the Miami Blue Chapter of the North American Butterfly Association (NABA), will help celebrate the third National Moth Week with three programs in late July.
+WHAT: Long Key Natural Area & Nature Center in Davie, in conjunction with the Broward County Butterfly Chapter and the Miami Blue Chapter of the North American Butterfly Association (NABA), will help celebrate National Moth Week with three programs in late July.
 Moth Week puts a long-overdue spotlight on moths and their ecological importance as well as biodiversity.
 When the program was launched in 2012, 175 events were registered in 16 countries and 46 U.S. states.
-This year hundreds of events are registered around the world in 40 countries and all 50 states.
+This year hundreds of events are registered around the world in 36 countries and 49 states.

-Then from 8 to 10 p.m. on Friday, July 25, for Moth Night, the park will set up equipment to attract moths to Long Key and introduce program participants to what is found.
+Then at 8 p.m., Moth Night kicks in.
+The park will set up equipment to attract moths to Long Key and introduce program participants to what is found.
 This effort will contribute to our understanding of moth populations in protected areas such as Long Key, as well as demonstrate how lepidopterists do their work with light, sheets, and potions that moths find irresistible.
 The fee is $5 per person.

-The weekend of Saturday and Sunday, July 26 and 27, the nature center will offer Magical Moths for Kids, from 10 a.m. to 1 p.m.
+Also the weekend of Saturday and Sunday, July 25 and 26, the nature center will offer Magical Moths for Kids, from 10 a.m. to 4 p.m.
 Participants ages 3 to 12 will visit the park's Discovery Room to learn about moths and their butterfly cousins.
 The program will include games, storytelling, crafts, and nature walks.
-The fee is $5/child.
+The fee is $5 per child.

 WHERE: Long Key Natural Area & Nature Center

 WHEN: Saturday, July 25, 2-8 p.m.
 (Moth Day)